Dissipating quartets of excitations in a superconducting circuit: Introduction

 \section{Introduction}

 Quantum Error Correction (QEC) relies on the measurement of error syndromes to detect spurious evolutions of a physical system embedding quantum information~\cite{nielsen2002quantum}.
 For stabilizer codes~\cite{gottesman1997stabilizer}, the regular approach consists in measuring a set of stabilizers and decoding the measurement record to apply corrective feedback or feedforward controls.
 Alternatively, QEC can be made autonomous by engineering adequate dissipation channels~\cite{wolinsky1988quantum,zanardi1997noiseless,lidar1998decoherence,barnes2000automatic,sarovar2005continuous,ticozzi2008quantum,pastawski2011quantum,mirrahimi2014dynamically,cohen2014dissipation,albert2016geometry,kapit2016hardware,kapit2017upside, reiter2017dissipative,lihm2018implementation, royer2020stabilization,lebreuilly2021autonomous,de2022error,xu2023autonomous,rojkov2024stabilization}.
 Autonomous QEC is only practical in the most simple decoding cases, in particular when each feedback control depends on the instantaneous value of a single stabilizer only.
 This is the case for most single-mode bosonic codes~\cite{albert2025bosonic}, in which a qubit encoded in an oscillator is stabilized by a few operators only.
 This approach was pioneered in the setting of two-legged cat qubits~\cite{mirrahimi2014dynamically,leghtas2015confining,touzard2018coherent,lescanne2020exponential,berdou2023one,reglade2024quantum,marquet2024autoparametric,putterman2024hardware}.
 The two-legged cat code manifold is spanned by two coherent states $|\pm \alpha\rangle$ of a target oscillator $a$.
 It is stabilized by a Lindblad dynamics entailed by a single dissipation channel $\dot{\rhoo}_a=\gamma_2 \mathcal{D}[\aop^2-\alpha^2]\rhoo_a$, where $\gamma_2$ is the dissipation rate and $\mathcal{D}[\LL]\rhoo= \LL \rhoo \LL^{\dagger}-\big(\LL^{\dagger} \LL \rhoo + \rhoo \LL^{\dagger}\LL \big)/2$.
-The Lindblad operator $\aop^2-\alpha^2$ is of order two in the annihilation and creation operators $(\aop,\adag)$ and by extension, we characterize the stabilizing dissipation channel as {second order}.
-It may be engineered by activating a two-to-one photon exchange interaction between the target oscillator and an auxiliary mode $b$, combined with a resonant drive on $b$ to yield the Hamiltonian $\HH_2=g_2 (\aop^2 -\alpha^2 )\bdag +\mathrm{h.c.}$ If the auxiliary mode dissipates excitations into a cold environment at rate $\kappa_b $ much larger than the two-to-one photon exchange rate $g_2$, the multimode dynamics reduces to the desired single-mode Lindblad dynamics of the target mode with $\gamma_2=4g_2^2/\kappa_b$~\cite{lecturenotesmirrahimirouchon,robin2024convergence}\footnote{This hierarchy is needed to adiabatically eliminate the mode $b$ from the dynamics, but does not need to be respected for the cat manifold to be stabilized~\cite{robin2024convergence}}.
+The Lindblad operator $\aop^2-\alpha^2$ is of order two in the annihilation and creation operators $(\aop,\adag)$ and by extension, we characterize the stabilizing dissipation channel as second order.
+It may be engineered by activating a two-to-one photon exchange interaction between the target oscillator and an auxiliary mode $b$, combined with a resonant drive on $b$ to yield the Hamiltonian $\HH_2=g_2 (\aop^2 -\alpha^2 )\bdag +\mathrm{h.c.}$ If the auxiliary mode dissipates excitations into a cold environment at rate $\kappa_b $ much larger than the two-to-one photon exchange rate $g_2$, the multimode dynamics reduces to the desired single-mode Lindblad dynamics of the target mode with $\gamma_2=4g_2^2/\kappa_b$~\cite{lecturenotesmirrahimirouchon,robin2024convergence,note1}.
 Unless the two mode resonance frequencies are precisely targeted to reach $\omega_b=2\omega_a$~\cite{marquet2024autoparametric}, the interaction needs to be parametrically modulated at $2\omega_a-\omega_b$ to become resonant.
 This can be realized with a variety of Josephson circuits such as the one pictured in Fig.~\ref{fig1}a, all relying on the four-wave mixing capabilities of Josephson junctions.
 This strategy was successfully deployed to robustly suppress bit-flips of two-legged cat qubits.
 On the down side, this code does not offer any protection against phase-flips entailed by single-photon loss in the target mode, which is the dominant noise channel in most experimental platforms.\\